-- The significance of the decline in fair value compared to the cost basis, - The time period during which there has been a significant decline in fair value, - Whether the unrealized loss is credit-driven or a result of changes in market interest rates,

-- A fundamental analysis of the business prospects and financial condition of the issuer, - The Company's intent to sell the securities as of each reporting date, and - If the Company does not expect to recover the entire amortized cost basis or cost of the investment.
+- The significance of the decline in fair value compared to the cost basis, - · The time period during which there has been a significant decline in fair value, - · Whether the unrealized loss is credit-driven or a result of changes in market interest rates, - · A fundamental analysis of the business prospects and financial condition of the issuer, - The Company's intent to sell the securities as of each reporting date, and - · If the Company does not expect to recover the entire amortized cost basis or cost of the investment.

-Based on the Company's reviews as of September 30, 2019 and December 31, 2018, the Company determined that the fixed maturity securities' unrealized losses were primarily the result of the interest rate environment and not the credit quality of the issuers.
-None of the fixed maturity securities were determined to be other-than-temporarily impaired.
+Based on the Company's reviews as of March 31, 2020, the Company determined that the fixed maturity securities' unrealized losses were primarily the result of the widening credit spreads during the three months ended March 31, 2020 which more than offset declines in interest rates during that period.
+While the Company held some securities in industries such as energy and airlines, the Company believes it will be able to recover its investment in these securities given the financial condition and near-term prospects of the issuers.
 The Company does not intend to sell the investments and it is not more likely than not that the Company will be required to sell the investments before the recovery of their amortized cost basis.
-Therefore, none of the fixed maturity securities were written down during the respective periods.
+Therefore, none of the fixed maturity securities were written down during the three months ended March 31, 2020.